wghost/UPKUtils/doc/PatchUPK_Readme.txt

 As PatchUPK can auto-convert object/name references to hex code, you can write scripts (and plain references) in pseudo-code.

 Pseudo-code is enclosed in '<' and '>' brackets.
-Since v.4.0 you can use any type of white-spaces and comments inside brackets.
+You can use any type of white-spaces and comments inside brackets.
 Example:
 <%b
 // user-changeable section: set sniper class probability 25